Joyride (TV series)

 Joyride is a Philippine television drama series broadcast by GMA Network.
 It stars Cogie Domingo, JC de Vera, Mark Herras, Jennylyn Mercado, Yasmien Kurdi, Sheena Halili and Rainier Castillo.
-It premiered on August 16, 2004 on the network's Dramarama sa Hapon line up replacing Stage 1: The StarStruck Playhouse.
+It premiered on August 16, 2004 on the network's Dramarama sa Hapon line up.
 The series concluded on March 11, 2005 with a total of 150 episodes.

+The series is streaming online on YouTube.